Wilfred/wilfred.github.com/_posts/2015-06-18-exploring-rust.markdown

 [here's a user being asked not to make unconstructive criticisms of Go](http://article.gmane.org/gmane.comp.lang.rust.devel/4767/).
 This creates a community that I want to be part of.

-I've also been struck as to how active the community is, especially for a young language.
+I was also amazed by how active the community is, especially for such a young language.
 I made a
 [suggestion for improving a compiler error message](https://github.com/rust-lang/rust/issues/25468) and a pull request was merged in under a day!
 There's also ample help available with knowledgeable people on IRC and Stack Overflow who are